US will not give security guarantees to Ukraine, Trump says

 Drone attack

-The Ukrainian air force said Russia launched at least 177 drones of various types targeting regions across the country.
+The Ukrainian Air Force said Russia launched at least 177 drones of various types targeting regions across the country.
 The Ukrinform news agency said that its journalist Tetiana Kulyk was among those killed in the attack.

-“Her untimely death has shocked her colleagues and is a huge loss for the agency,” the agency said in a statement.
+“Her untimely death has shocked her colleagues and is a huge loss for the agency,” Ukrinform said in a statement.

 Ukraine’s largest private energy company, DTEK, said one of its facilities had been damaged in the Dnipropetrovsk region, without elaborating.